Modern Languages and Economics BA

 On this course you’ll be taught by our expert academics, from lecturers through to professors.
 You may also be taught by industry professionals with years of experience, as well as trained postgraduate researchers, connecting you to some of the brightest minds on campus.

-Where a post-A level language route is taken, a B grade in the relevant language is required.
+Where a post-A level language route is taken, an A grade in the relevant language is required.

 Where Chinese or Japanese is taken, a GCSE in any modern language is required.